KimMachineGun/mockc/README.md

   - [x] Capturing params and results of the method
   - [x] Capturing method calls
   - [x] Injecting method body
-  - [x] Customizing mock's field names with prefix and suffix
+  - [x] Customizing mock's field names with the prefix and the suffix
     - default: `prefix:"_"`, `suffix:""`
   - [x] Generating mock constructor